-A recent healthcare study revealed that nearly all (94%) Americans seek out health information regarding specific medical conditions or questions.
+A recent healthcare study revealed that nearly all (94%) Americans seek out health information regarding specific medical conditions or questions using the Internet.
 Among those who use the Internet for a health-related search, nearly 9 in 10 (86%) are confident that the information is reliable.

 Nearly 2 in 3 (62%) Americans don’t feel confident in their understanding of the health information shared by their doctor.

 Over one-third (36.4%) of patients have left their healthcare provider within the past two years.
 Eight out of 10 said their decision was due to a poor in-person experience and/or a lack of access and communication.